 Sharing the Good News

-As I travel and speak, I discover many different definitions of evangelistic sharing.
+As I travel and speak, I discover that people define “sharing the good news” in very different ways.

 Which comes first?